NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The Nemo Tensor Extreme (and the Nemo Tensor All-Season, not pictured) have baffles uses their proprietary Spaceframe baffle design, which yields more stable and comfortable support than other sleeping pads.

-The first thing I noticed when I slept on the NEMO Tensor is the comfort.
+The first thing I noticed when I slept on any of the models of the NEMO Tensor is the comfort.
 It won Most Comfortable Sleeping Pad in our Best Backpacking Sleeping Pads guide for a reason.

 It also feels like this design gives you more usable space on the pad.
 With other pads, the edges feel like they slope down.
 I am not alone among backpackers when I say that some pads feel narrower than their stated dimensions.
-In contrast, the NEMO Tensors feel like it is true to its dimensions.
+In contrast, the NEMO Tensors feel like true to stated dimensions.

 Width and Height